 The Trustees recognise that portfolio turnover (being the frequency with which the assets are expected to be bought/sold) and associated transaction costs are a necessary part of investment management and that the impact of portfolio turnover costs is reflected in performance figures provided by the Fiduciary Manager.
 However, the Fiduciary Manager will incorporate portfolio turnover and resulting transaction costs in its advice on the Scheme's investment mandates.
-When the Trustees agree a particular strategy and investment mandate, this will then set an expected level of turnover and transaction costs.
-The Trustees review and monitor the actual level of the costs and turnover against this expected level.
+When the Trustees agree a particular strategy and investment mandate, this sets an expected level of turnover and transaction costs.
+The Trustees monitor and review the actual level of the turnover and costs against this expected level.